 Think through the lens of regulation

-Next let?s turn our attention to regulation.
-Self-regulation is defined at the ability to appropriately respond to the environment.
-It is evaluating what we see, hear, touch, taste and smell against what we already know or have experienced.
-This information is translated into our thoughts, emotions and behaviors and sometimes this happens outside of our conscious awareness.
+Next, let’s turn our attention to regulation.
+Self-regulation is defined as the ability to appropriately respond to the environment.
+It is evaluating what we see, hear, touch, taste, and smell against what we already know or have experienced.
+This information is translated into our thoughts, emotions, and behaviors and sometimes this happens outside of our conscious awareness.

-Sitting in a chair, doing schoolwork, engaging with a teacher and other students through a screen takes an enormous amount of energy, focus, and ability to process and manage information.
-According to occupational therapist and sensory movement specialist, Tracy Murray, typically developing young children, will probably be able to sit for 30 minutes before they need a get up and move break.
+Sitting in a chair, doing schoolwork, and engaging with a teacher and other students through a screen takes an enormous amount of energy, focus, and ability to process and manage information.
+According to occupational therapist and sensory movement specialist, Tracy Murray, typically developing young children will probably be able to sit for 30 minutes before they need a get up and move break.
 Foster and adoptive children may need more breaks.
-Tracy sent me a list of 75 short sensory movement break ideas.
-You can find it on my blog. https://empoweredcalling.com/75-get-up-and-move-activities/
+Tracy sent me a list of 75 short, sensory movement break ideas.
+You can find it on my blog – https://empoweredcalling.com/75-get-up-and-move-activities/.

 For children who may have had a rough start in life, often beginning in the womb, schoolwork can be difficult.
 Attention deficits and sensory and processing issues may make sitting still, reading, writing, and doing math hard for the child.
 Adoptive and foster children may need more parental support for schooling and help with regulation.

 The fears of abandonment, rejection, or failure can arise if the child is isolated in a room by themselves, engages with other children, or has a difficult time completing an assignment.
 A child who is experiencing a lot of stress will not be able to engage the thinking part of the brain.
 The emotional part of the brain takes over and strong emotions and difficult behaviors emerge that often need the assistance of the parent to help regulate.